 This popular short hike is located on BLM (US Bureau of Land Management) land south of the national park, off of Highway 150.
-It is a good option for summer afternoons when sand temperatures are high.
-Simply driving to the trailhead provides an excellent view of the entire dunefield and San Luis Valley, especially at sunrise or sunset.
+It is a good option for summer afternoons when sand surface temperatures are high.
+Simply driving to the trailhead provides an excellent view of the entire dunefield and San Luis Valley.
 However, the hike to the falls requires wading over slippery rocks into a rock crevasse.

-From the Visitor Center, drive south about 8 miles, then turn left (east) onto a gravel road.
-Drive about 3.5 miles to the trailhead.
-To view the falls, hike about 1/2 mile, cross the creek, then scramble up the rocks and stream into a crevasse where the 25 ft. high falls cascade onto a ledge.
+From the Visitor Center, drive south 8 miles, then turn left (east) onto a rough dirt road marked by a large sign.
+Drive 3.5 miles to the trailhead.
+To view the falls, hike 1/2 mile, and wade into a crevasse where the 30 ft. high falls cascade onto a ledge.

 Caution: Rocks are slippery.
 Water may be deep and swift in early summer during snowmelt, or during heavy thunderstorms.
 Rarely, rocks may fall from above into the crevasse.
 In winter, the falls freeze, creating an icy sculpture.
 Ice and snow may make the hike very slippery.
 Falling ice may be a hazard in spring.